dgaydukov/cert-spring5/files/spring5.md

 com.example.spring5.Printer@4ec4f3a0
 Exception in thread "main" org.springframework.beans.factory.NoSuchBeanDefinitionException: No bean named 'printer' available
 ```
-Since we override bean names, there is no name `printer`
+Since we override bean names, there is no name `printer`.

 `@Configuration` - create proxy, so it can't be final, as well as `@Bean` methods can't be final.
-Even if your config file extends interface, spring still will use cglib.
+Even if your config class extends interface, spring still will use cglib.
 The reason for the Spring container subclassing `@Configuration` classes is to control bean creation, for singleton beans, subsequent requests to the method creating the bean
 should return the same bean instance as created at the first invocation of the @Bean annotated method.
 ```java